mermaid-js/mermaid/docs/README.md

 # About Mermaid

-**Mermaid lets you create diagrams using text and code.** This simplifies the maintenance of complex diagrams.
+**Mermaid lets you create diagrams and visualizations using text and code.**

 It is a Javascript based diagramming and charting tool that renders Markdown-inspired text definitions to create and modify diagrams dynamically.
-An alternative to Visio and other Diagramming tools.

 >If you are familiar with Markdown you should have no problem learning [Mermaid's Syntax](./n00b-syntaxReference.md).